ShivamNimbalkar/e-Book/README.md

 ## About the Author

 Mr. Shivam Nimbalkar is a expert in the field of XR and has contributed significantly to this guide.
-Learn more about him in the [About the Author](https://github.com/ShivamNimbalkar)section.
+Learn more about him in the [About the Author](https://github.com/ShivamNimbalkar)section. mailto:shivamnimbalkar3901@gmail.com to get the book free of cost.
 ## Disclaimer

 Please read the [Disclaimer](#disclaimer) section before using or relying on the information provided in this ebook.